dullroar/ten-steps-to-linux-survival/README.md

 Output produced using [`pandoc`](http://pandoc.org/), [TeX Live](http://www.tug.org/texlive/) and [`pdflatex`](http://linux.die.net/man/1/pdflatex), [`make`](http://linux.die.net/man/1/make), originally based on the [@evangoer's work](https://github.com/evangoer/pandoc-ebook-template).

 Source code control is provided by [`git`](http://linux.die.net/man/1/git).
 You can view [the files used to create this book](https://github.com/dullroar/ten-steps-to-linux-survival) on GitHub.

+The fonts used are [DejaVu](https://en.wikipedia.org/wiki/DejaVu_fonts) Serif for the body text, DejaVu Sans for headers, and [Ubuntu Mono](https://en.wikipedia.org/wiki/Ubuntu_%28typeface%29) for code (because it is nicely condensed).

 The cover photo is of our dog, Merv, who is reminding you, "Don't panic!"
 Photo by Gloria Anderson, used with permission.